PCP Facts, History, and Statistics

 If you or someone you love is using PCP, it’s important to seek help right away.
 This powerful drug can have devastating effects.
 Please call American Addiction Centers (AAC) free at to speak with someone who can help you find a treatment provider.

 PCP is a water- or alcohol-soluble white, crystalline powder when in its pure form.
 It may also be found in other forms, including as liquid, tablets, or capsules.

 It has been reported that a spike in PCP-related cases being reported does not involve the presence of pure PCP, but rather PCP mixed with other substances.
 These include tobacco, marijuana, and various synthetic drugs including MDMA (Ecstasy).
 PCP has even been reported as being sold disguised as entirely different substances altogether—including the drugs LSD, meth, and even marijuana.

 According to the DEA, PCP is sold at anywhere from $5-$15 per tablet, $20-$30 per powder gram, and $200-$300 per liquid ounce.

 PCP is manufactured relatively inexpensively in clandestine laboratories, primarily in Southern California.
 Additionally, pharmaceutical-grade PCP is diverted to the illicit market, as the drug is still being manufactured and used in veterinary medicine.

 Is PCP Illegal?

-In 1978, PCP was changed from a Schedule III to Schedule II drug by the DEA under the Controlled Substances Act.
-Schedule II drugs, which include cocaine and methamphetamine, are considered to have a high potential for abuse and may lead to dependence (NDIC, 2003).
+In 1978, PCP was changed from a Schedule III to a Schedule II drug by the DEA under the Controlled Substances Act.
+Schedule II drugs, which include cocaine and methamphetamine, are considered to carry high potential for abuse and may lead to dependence (NDIC, 2003).